Kr1mo/Risc-V-Simulator/README.md

 (starting_adress) is an up to 64bit number in hex (memory_representation) is either a 8bit, 16bit, 32bit or 64 bit number in hex

+- It is advised that no line is longer than 80 characters.
+- Spaces can be placed as wished.
+- Empty lines exept the one defined are not possible.
+  This includes lines with only a comment.
+- Comments can be added to .state files by '#'.
+- Using ':' in comments is not possible.